neizod/neizod.github.io/_posts/2012-08-22-what-is-y-combinator.md

 f = lambda x: 1 if x == 0 else x * f(x-1)
 ```

 This function works.
-Since we already reserve the name `f` for it (although not what we want).
+Since we already reserve the name `f` for it (although it's not what we want).
 That is the name `f` must exists in this [scope][] in order for this function to works properly.
 And there's another way to make `f` exists without allocating the name in the global scope.

 ``` python
 lambda f: lambda x: 1 if x == 0 else x * f(x-1)
 ```

 However, this function will not work right away.
 To make it works, we have to feed the function as an argument repeatedly.
-For example, to find $5!$, we have to unroll everything:
+For example, to find $5!$, we have to unroll everything into:

 ``` python
 (lambda f: lambda x: 1 if x == 0 else x * f(x-1))(